Sigmmma/c20/src/content/h1/tags/scenario_structure_bsp/readme.md

 Tool also takes into account the indoor sky's [_indoor fog opaque distance_](~sky#tag-field-outdoor-fog-opaque-distance) and [_indoor fog maximum density_](~sky#tag-field-indoor-fog-maximum-density) when computing the PVS.
 If the density is `1.0` (fully opaque) then Tool knows that indoor clusters cannot see beyond the opaque distance even if there are clusters within a line of sight.
 Tool logs the indoor maximum world units when the BSP is compiled (if there a sky referenced).

+In addition to using the static PVS, the game may dynamically cull parts of clusters using [portal frustums](~scripting#external-globals-debug-no-frustum-clip).

 # Fog planes
 Areas of a map which need a fog layer can be marked using _fog planes_.
 These are 2D surfaces which reference [fog tags](~fog), not to be confused with atmospheric fog which is part of the [sky tag](~sky).